survivejs/webpack-book/manuscript/output/02_multiple_pages.md

 });
 ```

 If you generate a build (`npm run build`), you should notice that something is different compared to the first multiple page build.
 Instead of two manifest files, there's only one.
 Because of the new setup, the manifest contains references to all of the bundles that were generated.

 In turn, the entry specific files point to different parts of the manifest and the manifest runs different code depending on the entry.
 Multiple separate manifests are not therefore needed.

-### Pros and Cons
+### Pros and cons

 Compared to the earlier approach, something was gained, but also lost: